 Know your Academic Pulse We highly recommend knowing your academic standing in each course at all times

-Management Career Services: Dedicated co-op and career services for Rowe School of Business students
+Management Career Services: Dedicated co-op and career services for Bachelor of Commerce, Bachelor of Management and CRMBA students.

 Academic Integrity: (Faculty of Management): This website offers many suggestions of strategies for understanding what plagiarism is and how it can be avoided.